docarray/docarray/docs/advanced/document-store/index.md

 ## Construct

-There are two ways for initializing a DocumentArray with an external storage backend.
+There are two ways to initialize a DocumentArray with an external storage backend.

 ````{tab} Specify storage